Multi-Agent Decision-Focused Learning via Value-Aware Sequential Communication: Theoretical Analysis

 \section{Theoretical Analysis}

-We analyze SeqComm-DFL in the Dec-POMDP setting $\{\N, \Sc, \{\Ac_i\}, \{\mathcal{O}_i\}, P, R, \gamma \} $ where agents receive local observations $o_i = \mathcal{O}_i(s)$ but share a reward $R$.
+We analyze SeqComm-DFL in the Dec-POMDP setting $\{\N, \Sc, \{\Ac_i\}, \{\mathcal{O}_i\}, P, R, \gamma \} $ where agents receive local observations but share a common reward.
 We establish formal foundations for SeqComm-DFL by quantifying the necessity of communication, the advantage of decision-focused world models, and bilevel stability.
-Full proofs and regularity conditions are provided in Appendix \ref{app:omd} and \ref{app:proofs}.
+Full proofs and regularity conditions are provided in Appendices \ref{app:omd} and \ref{app:proofs}.

-\textbf{Information-Theoretic Necessity.} Partial observability creates a coordination information gap $I_i = \mathcal{I}(s; a_i^* | o_i)$, representing the optimal action information contained in the state $s$ that is inaccessible from local observation $o_i$.
+\paragraph{Information-Theoretic Necessity.} Partial observability creates a coordination information gap $I_i = \mathcal{I}(s; a_i^* | o_i)$, representing the optimal action information contained in the state $s$ that is inaccessible from local observation $o_i$.
 We present a bound on this gap in the following theorem: